k4m4/movies-for-hackers/CONTRIBUTING.md

 * Make an individual pull request for each suggestion.
 * The pull request and commit should have a useful title.
 * Insert new suggestion to the bottom of a category.
+* Use IMDb links & ratings.

-- You contributions are much appreciated.
+- Your contributions are much appreciated.
 - Thanks for your suggestions!